Azure/bicep-registry-modules/avm/ptn/security/security-center/README.md

 - Required: Yes
 - Type: string

-### Parameter: `workspaceId`
+### Parameter: `workspaceResourceId`

-The full Azure ID of the workspace to save the data in.
+The full resource Id of the Log Analytics workspace to save the data in.

 - Required: Yes
 - Type: string